Skip to main content

 United States

-Vercel Analytics provides privacy-friendly web analytics for Particularly.
-It collects aggregated, anonymized usage statistics to help us understand how visitors use our service.
-Vercel Analytics does not use cookies, does not track individual users across sites, and complies with GDPR and CCPA.
-All data is aggregated and anonymized.
+Vercel Analytics provides privacy-focused web analytics for Particularly.
+It is used to understand high-level traffic and usage patterns.
+According to Vercel documentation, it does not rely on traditional third-party tracking cookies and is designed for privacy-conscious analytics implementations.
 We use this data to improve our service and understand which tools are most popular.

 Data Processed